exercism/docs/community/suggesting-exercise-improvements.md

 ## Practice Exercises

-The main thing to understand about Practice Exercises is that nearly all of them live in a central repository (known as "Problem Specifications").
+The main thing to understand about Practice Exercises is that nearly all of them live in a [central repository](https://github.com/exercism/problem-specifications/) (known as "Problem Specifications").
 Making a change to an exercise therefore has knock-on effects over all tracks.
 That means a good change is extra powerful as it'll help all languages.
-But it also increases the burden of the change, as multiple cross-track maintainers need to agree the change for it to be accepted, and then each language's maintainers need to pull the changes downstream into their tracks.
+But it also increases the burden of the change, as multiple cross-track maintainers need to agree to the change for it to be accepted, and then each language's maintainers need to pull the changes downstream into their tracks.

 Changes to exercises can also mean that the concepts they're linked to in syllabuses become muddier, or that exercises need extra features to solve, which changes where they become unlocked.
 This also needs to be considered across tracks before changes are accepted.